"A place of learning"

 Conservation in the 21st century

 With the anthropocene firmly established as the main driver in landscape changes and ecology.
-Part of our work is investigating these changes and also actively try to encourage long term ecological resilience and restore lost habitats.
+Part of our work is investigating these changes and to actively try to encourage long term ecological resilience and habitat diversification.